War in Ukraine. Weekly digest of the key events

 Multiple explosions were heard in the capital, Kyiv, and in the eastern city of Kharkiv.
 Air raid sirens were activated.
 Immediately after, Ukraine’s President Volodymyr Zelensky imposed nationwide martial law.

 During the first day of the war, Russian invaders attacked military facilities in cities and villages all over Ukraine with missiles, helicopters, tanks, and ships.
-They launched grad rockets and other artillery over the Ukrainian-Russian border.
+They launched grad missiles and other artillery over the Ukrainian-Russian border.
 They also captured the Chornobyl nuclear power plant and have taken its staff as hostages.
 At the same time, Russian hackers hit government sites and banks with cyberattacks.

 According to Armed Forces of Ukraine data, on February 24 alone, Russia’s losses amounted to approximately 800 people killed and wounded soldiers.
 Russian troops killed 137 Ukrainian military and civilians.